-The number of vertical levels in the atmosphere of global models has increased (Figure 1.19) partly to enable simulations to include higher levels in the atmosphere and better represent stratospheric processes (Charlton-Perez et al., 2013; Kawatani et al., 2019).
+The number of vertical levels in the atmosphere of global models has increased (Figure 1.19), partly to enable simulations to include higher levels in the atmosphere and better represent stratospheric processes (Charlton-Perez et al., 2013; Kawatani et al., 2019).
 Half the modelling groups now use ‘high top’ models with a top level above the stratopause (a pressure of about 1 hPa).
-The number of vertical levels in the ocean models has also increased in order to achieve finer resolution over the water column and especially in the upper mixed layer, and better resolve the diurnal cycle (Bernie et al., 2008) (see Chapter 3, Section 3.5 and Annex II).
+The number of vertical levels in the ocean models has also increased in order to achieve finer resolution over the water column and especially in the upper mixed layer, and better resolve the diurnal cycle (Section 3.5 and Annex II; Bernie et al., 2008).

-Despite the documented progress of higher resolution, the model evaluation carried out in subsequent chapters shows that improvements between CMIP5 and CMIP6 remain modest at the global scale (Bock et al., 2020; Chapter 3, Section 3.8.2).
+Despite the documented progress of higher resolution, the model evaluation carried out in subsequent chapters shows that improvements between CMIP5 and CMIP6 remain modest at the global scale (Section 3.8.2; Bock et al., 2020).
 Lower resolution alone does not explain all model biases, for example, a low blocking frequency (Davini and D’Andrea, 2020) or a wrong shape of the Intertropical Convergence Zone (Tian and Dong, 2020).
-Model performance depends on model formulation and parameterizations as much as on resolution (Chapter 3, Chapter 8, Chapter 10).
+Model performance depends on model formulation and parameterizations as much as on resolution (Chapters 3, 8 and 10).

 [START FIGURE 1.19 HERE]